Guitar Finger Exercises for Strength, Flexibility, and Independence

 Here’s how it works (also see the video):

-- Place each of the four left fingers on each of four frets on a string (you can start with the first fret of the low e string if you like, or any other).
+- Place each of the four fingers (left hand) on each of four frets on a string (you can start with the first fret of the low e string if you like, or any other).

-- Keeping all other fingers in place (including the first finger you just moved), move only the second finger over to the string with the first finger.
+- Keeping all other fingers in place (including the index finger you just moved), move only the second finger over to the string with the first finger.

 - Do the same for the third, then fourth fingers.